cimtools/robosoft/README.md

 # robosoft
-Terminal for programming (offline and online) robots from Intelitek using ACL language
+Terminal for programming (offline and online) robots from [Intelitek](https://www.intelitek.com/), formerly knonwn as Eshed Robotec, using the ACL language.

 This is the new home of the Robosoft Simulator previosully hosted at SourceForge.